dance858/Toeplitz-covariance-estimation/README.md

 ```
 [x, y, grad_norm, obj, solve_time, iter] = NML(real_Z, imag_Z, n, K, verbose, tol, beta, alpha, max_iter)
 ```
+The input parameters are defined as follows.
+* `real_Z`- the real part of the data points, stacked along columns
+* `imag_Z`- the imaginary part of the data points, stacked along columns
+* `n` - the covariance matrix to be estimated has dimension $n + 1$
+* `K` - the number of measurements
+* `verbose` - if true the progress is printed out in every iteration
+* `tol` - the algorithm terminates when the Newton decrement is smaller than `tol`, typically 1e-8
+* `beta` - backtracking parameter, typically XXX
+* `alpha` - backtracking parameter, typically XXX
+* `max_iter` - maximum number of iterations

 Here the output and arguments are defined as follows.
 * `x` and `y` - The real and imaginary parts of the maximum likelihood Toeplitz estimate.
 The corresponding covariance matrix can be reconstructed with       the command `toeplitz([2*x(1); x(2:end) + 1i*y])`
 * `grad_norm` - Euclidean norm of the gradient